-When we recite the Shema — Judaism’s central affirmation of faith — we accept upon ourselves ohl malchut shamayim, God’s kingship and authority.
+When we recite the Shema, Judaism’s central affirmation of faith, we accept upon ourselves ohl malchut shamayim, God’s kingship and authority.
 The Torah instructs us to recite the Shema twice a day — “when you lie down and when you rise up“ (6:7).

-Why isn’t once a day sufficient?
+Yet one might wonder: why isn’t once a day sufficient?

 Reciting the Shema before the day begins helps prepare us for the daytime hours, so that our social interactions and public activities will meet the Torah’s ethical standards.
-And the Shema of the evening is meant to imbue our private lives with holiness and purity.
+And the Shema of the evening is meant to infuse our private lives with holiness and purity.

 Both affirmations are vital.
 Ethical living should not be restricted to one’s private life, just as it should not be limited to the sphere of one’s public affairs.